Trip Itinerary – Buena Vista Mexico

 The Mayan ruins of Palenque were hidden from the modern world until the late 1700s when Mayan hunters told a Spanish priest about the great stone palaces that lay in the jungle.
 The priest's report and those of other early Spanish explorers helped to unearth one of the most amazing Mayan sites in Mexico.

 This morning depart by bus to Campeche on the coast .
 Campeche is a captivating port filled with naval history, Baroque Spanish architecture, and aging beauty.
 It was declared a UNESCO World Heritage site in 1999, an event that has spurred restoration of the city’s splendid architectural treasures.
-Specifically, UNESCO cited Campeche city as “a model of the city planning of a baroque colonial city
+Specifically, UNESCO cited Campeche city as “a model of the city planning of a baroque colonial city.
+Afternoon Tour of Campeche

 Accommodation: Hotel Plaza Colonial